-Reversal Crude Trading Chart Patterns
+Reversal Oil Trading Chart Setups

-When crude oil price reaches such a point it starts to form a pattern.
+When price reaches such a point it starts to form a pattern.
 Since these formations are frequently formed it's easy to spot them once you learn how & begin using them.
 There are four types:

 - Double Tops